 Gerti Kappel, Dean

 Named after the famous Austrian-American logician, mathematician and philosopher Kurt Gödel (1906-1978) and introduced in 2013, the annual Vienna Gödel Lectures bring world-class scientists to Vienna.
 The lecture series illustrates the fundamental and disruptive contribution of computer science to our information society.
 It investigates how our discipline explains and shapes the world we live in—and thereby our lives as such.

 Moshe Vardi is one of the most-cited computer scientists worldwide.
 He is the George Distinguished Service Professor in Computational Engineering and University Professor of Computer Science at Rice University, Texas.
 His interests focus on automated reasoning, a branch of Artificial Intelligence with broad applications to computer science, including database theory, computational complexity theory, knowledge in multi-agent systems, computer-aided design and verification, and teaching logic across the curriculum.

 Prior to joining Rice in 1993, he was at the IBM Almaden Research Center, where he managed the Mathematics and Related Computer Science Department.
 Vardi received his Ph.D. from the Hebrew University of Jerusalem in 1981.
 He is the author and co-author of over 600 articles and two books, “Reasoning about Knowledge” and “Finite Model Theory and Its Applications”, and the editor of several collections.

 He is a fellow of several societies and a member of several honorary academies (US National Academy of Engineering and National Academy of Science, the American Academy of Arts and Science, the European Academy of Sciences, and the Academia Europaea).
-He holds multiple honorary doctorates and is a Senior Editor of Communications of the ACM, the premier publication in computing.
+He holds multiple honorary doctorates—one of them commended by TU Wien in 2018—and is a Senior Editor of Communications of the ACM, the premier publication in computing.